Water Line Leak Detection: Methods, Signs & Cost to Find Hidden Leaks

 What is the most accurate method for detecting water leaks?

-How much does professional leak detection cost?
+How much does professional leak detection cost in 2026?

 Can water leaks be detected without digging up my yard?